Take ACH Bank Transfer Payments

 Overview

-The steps in this topic add code to the application you created from the quickstart project sample.
-If you haven't created an application using the Quickstart, you need to do so before completing the following steps.
+The following steps add code to the application you created from the quickstart project samplequickstart project sample.
+If you haven't created an application using the quickstart, you need to do so before completing these steps.

 The following is the Plaid window that is rendered by the Web Payments SDK: